HxA Member Workshop: How to Teach Diversity Without Division: The Moral Courage Method

 - motivating young people to hear rather than fear different beliefs

 - demonstrating empathy to be a much smarter, more productive emotion than feeling offended

 - preparing a new generation to be agile instead of fragile when addressing injustices.

-- Participants, even those who value viewpoint diversity, will discover the cognitive distortions and other traps that they personally fall into when engaging their “Other”
+- Participants, even those who value viewpoint diversity, discovered the cognitive distortions and other traps that they personally fall into when engaging their “Other”

-- Participants will acquire the practical skills to develop relationships across lines of difference and disagreement
+- Participants acquired the practical skills to develop relationships across lines of difference and disagreement

-- Participants will know what it means to become Moral Courage Mentors for their own students
+- Participants learned what it means to become Moral Courage Mentors for their own students